vivek369-ui/Selenium/README.md

            3.  @BeforeTest , @AfterTest--->
 	                         - its releted to xml <test>
-			        - test is collection of classes,  run olny once before and after (In TestNG, a test is a collection of test classes defined in the XML file as a single `<test>` element, which groups multiple `<class>` elements representing the individual test classes to be executed together.)
+			        - test is collection of classes,  run only once before and after (In TestNG, a test is a collection of test classes defined in the XML file as a single `<test>` element, which groups multiple `<class>` elements representing the individual test classes to be executed together.)
 	                         -@BeforeTest: Runs before the first test method annotated with @Test.
 For example, in smoke testing frameworks, @BeforeTest can be used to set up